 Given the prevalence of hypertension, a health plan with 750,000 adult members can expect that approximately 225,000 are hypertensive.
 Health plans do not have the care management resources to engage all of the impacted members.
 Until now, it’s been challenging to determine which hypertensive patients to target.

-At Geneia, we first apply our enhanced identification and stratification to the population.
+In partnership with our health plan client, we apply enhanced identification and stratification to the population to find the members most in need.
 Geneia’s Theon® platform uses risk scores, demographics, 100 clinical markers and gaps in care to identify and stratify every member of the population into one of four risk groups:

 - Healthy: Identify and keep the healthy, healthy